Addison, Texas: History

 Addison was originally part of Peter's Colony.
 The future town site was settled as early as 1846 when Preston Witt built a house near White Rock Creek.
 In 1849, the Witt family opened a gristmill.
 In 1880, settler Sidney Smith Noell purchased a large tract of land south of what is now Belt Line Road.
 In 1888, Noell, together with W.W.
 Julian and W. E. Horten, donated land to the St. Louis, Arkansas and Texas Railway, a predecessor of the St. Louis Southwestern Railway (known as the Cotton Belt), for a coaling station.

-The first substantial industry in the community was a cotton gin, opening in 1902.
-In 1903, the Cotton Belt built a depot and a 12 mi branch line leading south to Dallas, named the site Noell Junction, and started passenger train service from the small depot to the city.
+The first substantial industry in the community was a cotton gin which opened in 1902.
+In 1903, the Cotton Belt built a depot and a 12 mi branch line leading south to Dallas, named the site Noell Junction, and introduced passenger train service.
 In 1904, a post office opened; however, there was already a community named Noell in Leon County, Texas, so the new community changed its name to Addison, after Addison Robertson, a local resident who would later serve as the community's second postmaster from 1908 to 1916.
 Also in 1904, Julian platted the first six city blocks.

 The population grew to 75 by 1914, at which time the community had three grocers and a bank, but the bank later failed and the population fell to 40 in 1926.
 After World War II, residents grew concerned that the nearby cities of Dallas, Carrollton, or Farmers Branch might annex the community, so they petitioned the county to allow an election for incorporation.
 The election was held on June 15, 1953, and by a vote of 19 in favor and 11 against, Addison was incorporated as a city.